BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

     I chatted with a local man about the homelessness.
     He said it's sad.
     He added that while they're not violent, they will steal your property.
+    That tenuous truce on property rights is perhaps synecdochic of the situation in Wheeling as a whole.
+    And Wheeling, perhaps of the country.
 </p>

 <p>